gemoc/ICSA2017Tutorial/readme-mcgill.md

 ## Part 1.
 General introduction

 This part introduces the structure and goals of the tutorial.
 Moverover it covers an introduction to software language engineering, GEMOC Studio and the GEMOC initiative.
-The slides are available [here](https://github.com/gemoc/ICSA2017Tutorial/blob/master/slides/tutorial-slides.pptx).
+The slides are available [here](https://github.com/gemoc/ICSA2017Tutorial/blob/master/slides/tutorial-mcgill-slides.pptx).

 ## Part 2.
 Language engineering

-In this part, you will - due to temporal restrictions - extend the metamodel and semantics of a language for finite state machines (FSM) that ultimately will be integrated in the MontiArc component & connector ADL.
+In this part, you will - due to temporal restrictions - extend the metamodel and semantics of a language for finite state machines (FSM).
 In the first step, you will load the projects implementing the language into the language workbench, start the modeling workbench, and execute/debug an FSM.
 Afterwards, you will extend the metamodel of the FSM language with three new concepts related to FSM variables and their usage.
-Then you will add behavior of these new concepts to the language.
-After that, you switch to the MontiArc language and add new concrete (graphical) syntax to it, before you integrate FSM into MontiArc, combine their behavior, and execute the result.
+Then you will add behavior of these new concepts to the language, and add a new concrete (graphical) syntax to them.